Gravois Greenway: Grant's Trail

 The trailhead at Holmes and Leffingwell is near the intersection of Big Bend Boulevard and Highway 44.
-The trailhead at Orlando Gardens is near Highway 55 and Union Road.
+The Mysun Charitable Foundation trailhead at Orlando’s is near Highway 55 and Union Road.
 If you live nearby, there are several ways to walk to this greenway.
+The recently completed 1.6 mile extension between Hoffmeister and River City Blvd. has two neighborhood connections.
+You can access the greenway on foot or bike (no parking) via a ramp at Bayless and Tesson Street.

 Each greenway is managed in cooperation with different municipalities and parks departments, who set the rules for greenway use, parking and hours of operation.
 Greenways often span multiple municipalities, so please be aware that these rules can change as you travel along the trail.
 Please be sure to follow all posted rules and regulations while you are living life outside!